NATURE IN A WINTER CITY

 Please also see the Companion Post ~

-the Winter Edition, for more information on Nature - on the wing, or on four paws.
+the Winter Edition, for more information on Nature - on the wing, or on four paws, including foxes living and thriving in cities.

 If you have any comments, positive or negative, I should welcome hearing your views.
 If you find any errors or wish to disagree with any of the above, please let me know.